Written by Divinity Nutra, Updated on February 6, 2023

 While many prefer drinking ACV in the morning, some are strict about consuming ACV on an empty stomach, just before a meal.
 The idea has potential as consuming vinaigrette dishes directly during breakfast after an overnight fast is backed up by research.

 A trial by the European Journal of Clinical Nutrition studied the effects of vinegar on glycaemic index and insulin.
-Participants consumed a potato meal, each with vinaigrette sauce, containing 6% acetic acid for breakfast after an overnight fast.
+Participants consumed a potato meal, each with vinaigrette sauce, containing 6% acetic acid for breakfast after intermittent fasting overnight.
 The results showed a positive reduction in high postprandial glycaemic rates and insulin responses.
-(3)

 Should You Drink ACV at Night Before Bed?

 Vinegar consumption at bedtime was declared a favorable discourse in a trial published in the Diabetes Care Journal.
-The anti-glycaemic effect of the acetic acid proved essential to moderate glucose concentration in diabetic patients when they woke up.
-(5)
+The anti-glycaemic effect of the acetic acid proved essential to moderate blood glucose levels in diabetic patients when they woke up.

 However, drinking apple cider vinegar before bed can be counterproductive if not done with proper care.
 Always drink ACV at least 30 mins before bed.
 Otherwise, the contents could come flowing right back up the esophagus.
 Patients with gastrointestinal dysfunctions should particularly concern themselves with medical guidance before ingestion.